orgalvin/Shadowrun-Rules/Lore/Timeline.md

 Initial gain was 25000 nuyen for the job for everyone, then Gyoubu was able to get the cost up to 30000 after we learn that there's magical shit going on.

+## 20790920 Case of the Aries safer streets data
+Get job through [[People#Ba-san|Ba-san]] who tells us about Brockhouse who is from  Saeder-Krupp Heavy Industries and wants us to nab data from Aries facility with no one finding out.

+Sneak in underneath, get the file and jump out the window.
+Car chase.
+Get to Crash's place.
+There are cops there.
+Apparently Nightprowlers beat up the place.
+Ork gang that doesn't like the the neutrality of Ork's gang.

+## 20790924
+Get paid